 Spectral Unmixing of the Multiplex IHC Samples

-After performing immunohistochemistry on the FPPE (F-P-P-E) tissues, image the sections using the digital pathology imager [1].
+After performing immunohistochemistry on the FFPE (F-F-P-E) tissues, image the sections using the digital pathology imager [1].

 WIDE: Talent acquiring images.

 Launch the software to perform spectral unmixing of the annotated images [1].
 Upload the images into the software by selecting File, then Open Image and choosing the .qptiff (Q-P-Tiff) files [2].
 Allow the stamps, marked as inForm Projects (in-Form-Projects), to upload into the project [3].